modyo/modyo-docs/docs/en/platform/core/api.md

 # Administration API

-In addition to the functionality that is provided by the Modyo Back End, the platform has an administrative API that allows, in an authenticated way, external access to different actions such as listing, creating and deleting elements such as forms, layouts, content, etc. , create custom fields, navigation menus, send email campaigns, among others.
-In this way, it is possible to perform administrative tasks consuming the API and without depending on the Modyo interface, which gives you greater freedom to control the way you work with Modyo.
+In addition to the functionality that is provided by the Modyo Back End, the platform has an administrative API that, when authenticated, gives you external access to different actions such as listing, creating and deleting elements such as forms, layouts, content, etc. You can also create custom fields, navigation menus, send email campaigns, among others.

+In this way, it is possible to perform administrative tasks consuming the API without having to depend on the Modyo interface, which gives you greater freedom to control the way you work with Modyo.

 ## Exploring the API

-To start taking advantage of the Modyo API, it is first important to know the services of those available, the operations that can be invoked and how to use them.
-Modyo facilitates This task, making the description of your headless API available through the use of Swagger (which in turn implements the OpenAPI specification) in lists of services grouped according to their functionality: administrative functions, public content and user profile.
+To start benefiting from the Modyo API, it is important to first know which services are available to you, the operations that can be invoked and how to use them.

+Modyo facilitates this task, making the description of your headless API available through the use of Swagger (which in turn implements the OpenAPI specification) in lists of services grouped according to their functionality: administrative functions, public content and user profile.

-Each list of services is automatically displayed in your Modyo account, to which you can Access your browser by visiting the corresponding URL.
-For example, the public API detail You will find content in the following route:
+Each list of services is automatically displayed in your Modyo account by visiting the corresponding URL with your browser.
+For example, you can find the details of the public content API in the following route:

 ``` http
 https://[account_host]/api/content/docs
 ```
-In this way, the public Swagger documentation of the account's content API https://un.modyo.be is found at https://un.modyo.be/api/content/docs.
-Likewise, the documentation of administrative functions and you will find the user profile respectively in:
+In this way, the public Swagger documentation of the public content API corresponding to the https://un.modyo.be account is found at https://un.modyo.be/api/content/docs.
+Likewise, the corresponding documentation for administrative functions and the user profile can be found respectively in:

 ``` http
 https://[account_host]/api/admin/docs
 https://[account_host]/api/profile/docs
 ```

-In each documentation view you will find the detail of the different resources that Modyo provides and the different operations you can perform on them.
-For example, in the Administrative API (/api/admin/docs) different sections are displayed, such as "Locks", "Layout pages", "Email templates" or "Targets".
-If we we focus on the latter, we can see that this section has a list of operations that we can perform on the targets of the application:
+In each documentation view you will find the details of the different resources that Modyo provides and the different operations you can perform on them.

+For example, the Administrative API (/api/admin/docs) displayes different sections, such as "Locks", "Layout pages", "Email templates" or "Targets".
+If we focus on the latter, we can see that this section has a list of operations that we can perform on the targets of the application:

 ``` http
 Targets